anguzuDaniel/blog/README.md

 # blog
- A blogapplication built in php
+A blog application built in php